On average 18 billion SMS messages are sent every day, making SMS the most used text messaging service in the world.

 SMS has a bright future

-It's been almost 30 years since the first SMS was sent and it's still growing strong.
+It's been over 30 years since the first SMS was sent and it's still going strong.
 Technology is becoming more and more integrated into daily life, especially mobile phones.
-Here are some ways that SMS will likely develop:
+Here are some ways that SMS will continue to develop:

 1. More people will use 2-way SMS